Are you considering an electric toothbrush?

 This whole site may well be dedicated to electric toothbrushes and all things oral health, but the truth of the matter is you do not need an electric toothbrush, a manual brush for the most part is perfectly fine and does the job.

-However, there are benefits that electric toothbrushes bring that make them a very desirable proposition and well worth considering.
-Ultimately though whether you opt for one, is indeed your decision.
+Whilst a manual brush is perfectly fine to use, there are benefits that electric toothbrushes bring that make them a very desirable proposition and well worth considering.
+Ultimately though, whether you opt for one, is indeed your decision.

 Consistent power delivery for a dentist like clean